Search

 Activity 3: Resource Efficiency and Circularity Grants

 This activity aims at supporting selected companies access the equipment needed for their green transition.
-Eligible companies having received specialised consultancy services (either through this or other programmes)and wishing to implement the findings of their respective resource efficiency assessment, may apply for Resource Efficiency and Circularity grants.
+Eligible companies having received specialised consultancy services (either through this or other programmes) and wishing to implement the findings of their respective resource efficiency assessment, may apply for Resource Efficiency and Circularity grants.

 The programme will support selected beneficiary SMEs with accessing the needed upfront payment for the equipment.
 Helped by the savings generated from the equipment installed, companies will repay part of the cost of the equipment over two years.
 The amounts to be repaid, and subsequently the residual amount granted to SMEs will vary based on the size of the company and the resource efficiency results achieved.
-Additional details on the grant modalities can be found in the programme brochure.
+Additional details on the grant modalities can be found in the programme brochure below.

 SMEs that receive advisory services through this programme and/or through the EU-funded 2Circular programme implemented by UNIDO will be given priority when applying to the Resource Efficiency and Circularity Grants.